You are $75 away from free shipping

 For a retro look that still gets tons of attention, flat twists are a great style to try.
 This ultra-feminine hairstyle is ideal for those looking to switch things up a bit while making a chic statement.
 Start by parting your hair into two sections and secure the bottom half with a hair clip.
 Create a small vertical part from your hairline to the middle of your head, and secure it with a clip.
 Split the section, which should be about an inch wide, into two, twist normally from the root to the ends, and secure with a hair elastic.
 Repeat until your top section is fully twisted.
 Next, gather all the ends and twist into a bun.
 Let down the bottom layer of hair, and your style is set.

 We don’t want to brag—but this half-up hairstyle is totally out of this world.
 Learn how to do it in our step-by-step tutorial below.

 Just as with every other half-up hairstyle, start by separating your locks into top and bottom sections.
 For this hairstyle, your top section should only go about halfway to the back of your head.

-Take one half of your top section and put it into a ponytail with a clear elastic on one side of your head.
+Take one half of your top section and put it into a ponytail with a clear elastic.
 Do the same with the other half, making sure this ponytail mirrors the position of your first pony.

-Grab your first ponytail and wrap the lengths of it around the base to form a bun.
+Grab your first ponytail and wrap it around its own base to form a bun.
 Bobby pin the bun into place.
 Do the same with the second ponytail, making sure your buns look the same!